sigp/lighthouse/book/src/interop.md

 - `quick`: using the `(validator_client, genesis_time)` tuple.
 - `recent`: as above but `genesis_time` is set to the start of some recent time window.
+- `file`: loads the genesis file from disk in one of multiple formats.
 - `bootstrap`: a Lighthouse-specific method where we connect to a running node and download it's specification and genesis state via the HTTP API.